 - The Chief Investigator and Administering Institution MUST be located in South Australia.

-- Research must be led from South Australia, but
+- Research must be led from South Australia and national collaboration is encouraged.

 - It is preferable that all members of the research team are located in South Australia.

 - International collaboration may be allowed where special skills are not available in South Australia.